juvs/SoftAPLib/README.md

 ## Usage

-Connect XYZ hardware, add the SofAPLib library to your project and follow this simple example:
+Connect your hardware, add the SofAPLib library to your project and follow this simple example:

 ```
-#include "SofAPLib.h"
+#include <SoftAPLib.h>

-SofAPLib sofAPLib;
+// Initialize objects from the lib
+STARTUP(softap_set_application_page_handler(SoftAPLib::getPage, nullptr));

 void setup() {
-  sofAPLib.begin();

 }

 void loop() {
-  sofAPLib.process();

 }

 ```

 See the [examples](examples) folder for more details.